Class Series Concept

 Typical Work

-Develops and maintains knowledge and expertise of case law, laws and regulations governing establishment and collection of child support, or debts due the state in connection with any DSHS program;
+Develops and maintains knowledge and expertise of case law, federal, state and international laws and regulations governing establishment and collection of child support and family law in general, or debts due the state in connection with any DSHS program;

-Represents the department's interest in adjudicative proceedings regarding the establishment and collection of financial, health care, day care and special child-rearing expenses from parents, interpretation of superior court orders, distribution of child support payments, termination of support enforcement services, compliance of third parties regarding collection and enforcement orders, and other proceedings relating to the establishment and collection of child support;
+Under the Administrative Procedures Act, represents the department's interest in adjudicative proceedings regarding the establishment and collection of financial, health care, day care and special child-rearing expenses from parties, interpretation of superior court orders, distribution of child support payments, termination of support enforcement services, compliance of third parties regarding collection and enforcement orders, and other proceedings relating to the establishment and collection of child support;

-Negotiates with private attorneys, other representatives, or the appellant directly prior to adjudicative proceedings with authority to settle the matter;
+Negotiates with private attorneys, other representatives, or the appellants directly prior to adjudicative proceedings with authority to settle the matter;

 Drafts and prepares legal documents including subpoenas, motions memorandums, briefs, appeals, and response to appeals for adjudicative proceedings;

-Explains the federal and state statutes and regulations, department policies, and fee schedules, if any, to applicants, service recipients, attorneys, and other interested persons;
+Explains the federal and state statutes and regulations, department policies, and fee schedules, if any, to program staff, applicants, service recipients, attorneys, and other interested persons;

 Reviews and may approve proposed court orders for compliance with laws regarding support and related matters;